jar398/eol_testbed/doc/setup.md

-# 'Publishing' server setup instructions
+# Web application server and databases setup instructions

 Here are notes on the setup procedure that I used on a MacBook Pro running MacOS 10.12.5.
 It is similar to what's in